z3i/gutenberg/book/on_context.md

 {{json_example}}
 ```

-This one includes all built-in Gutenberg mixins and sets your repo to `"sword"`
-and user to `"somu"`.
-Those two variables are very important in Gutenberg.
-After
+This one sets your repo to `"sword"` and user to `"somu"`.
+Those two variables are
-setting them, you can easily generate a header, for example, using built-in
+important in Gutenberg.
+After setting them, you can easily generate a header, for example,
-{{mustache_header}} variable, so in that case you'd receive something like this
-for your {{mustache_header}}:
+using built-in {{mustache_header}} variable.
+This is what you’d get:

     Sword
     =====